Benefits

 Smaller molecular size penetration advantage

-miR-155 oxidative stress + inflammation modulation
+miR-155 oxidative stress and inflammation modulation

 Collagen synthesis support